bwvoss/bwvoss.github.io/drafts/making-techncial-products-internally.md

 title: INTERNAL ECONOMICS
 ---

+> As a TPM, I read lots of PM materials, but some of the concepts don't quite align.
+For example,

 It can be difficult transitioning PM ideas into building internal toolsets as products for engineers.
 For both TPMs and PMs, we are responsible for:

 - product vision